-To identify the type of cyst, your doctor may perform the following procedures:
+To identify the type of cyst, your doctor may perform the following tests or procedures:

 - Pregnancy test.
 A positive pregnancy test may suggest that your cyst is a corpus luteum cyst, which can develop when the ruptured follicle that released your egg reseals and fills with fluid.

 - Pelvic ultrasound.
-In this painless procedure, a wand-like device (transducer) is used to send and receive high-frequency sound waves (ultrasound).
-The transducer can be moved over your abdomen and inside your vagina, creating an image of your uterus and ovaries on a video screen.
-This image can then be photographed and analyzed by your doctor to confirm the presence of a cyst, help identify its location and determine whether it's solid, filled with fluid or mixed.
+In this procedure, a wand-like device (transducer) sends and receives high-frequency sound waves (ultrasound) to create an image of your uterus and ovaries on a video screen.
+Your doctor analyzes the image to confirm the presence of a cyst, help identify its location and determine whether it's solid, filled with fluid or mixed.